vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

             To download the images, go to [VMware Tanzu Kubernetes Grid Download Product](https://customerconnect.vmware.com/downloads/details?downloadGroup=TKG-151&productId=988&rPId=84961)
       1. After importing the images, convert the images to a template.
       1. Upload the NSX Advanced Load Balancer Controller in Content Library:
-           1. Download the NSX Advanced Load Balancer 20.1.7 OVA from [VMware Vault](https://vault.vmware.com/group/nsx/avi-networks-technical-resources).
+           1. Download the NSX Advanced Load Balancer 20.1.7 OVA from [MarketPlace](https://marketplace.cloud.vmware.com/services/details/nsx-advanced-load-balancer-1?slug=true).
            2. Create a Content Library and upload the NSX Advanced Load Balancer Controller OVA.
       1. Set up a centralized image repository with the required images to deploy the Tanzu Kubernetes clusters in an internet-restricted environment.
 For instructions to set up a Harbor image registry and publish required images, see [Prepare an Internet-Restricted Environment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-airgapped-environments.html).